What is Cash Basis Accounting?

 Donald follows the cash system of accounting.
-He is a small businessman, dealing in the trade of Plastics.
+He is a small businessman dealing in the trade of Plastics.
 He has sold plastic containers to a customer and made an Invoice of $2000 on 26/10/18 (Friday).
 But, he has not received the payment on the same day.
 He received the payment of it on 29/10/18 (Monday).
-So, since he follows cash basis accounting, the invoice date is not relevant.
+So, since he follows cash basis accounting, the invoice date is irrelevant.
 Hence, he recognizes this revenue in his books of accounts on 29/10/18.

-Taking another example of an expense.
-Say, Donald is to pay $7000 for the salary to his employee.
-The due date of the salary is 7th of the next month.
+Take another example of an expense.
+Say Donald is to pay $7000 for the salary to his employee.
+The due date of the salary is the 7th of the next month.
 But he couldn’t pay on that day.
-He paid for the salary on 15th of the next month.
-Hence, the cash outflow is on 15th, so expense recognition is also on 15th only.
+He paid for the salary on the 15th of the next month.
+Hence, the cash outflow is on the 15th, so expense recognition is also on the 15th only.

 Cash Basis Accounting- Suitable to Whom?

-- The one who has very small business dealing with very few transactions.
+- The one who has a very small business dealing with very few transactions.

-- When one has very less number of employees.
+- When one has a very less number of employees.

 - The business transactions are mostly in Cash.